-The sticl exit emergency window(s) are marked with an EXIT cer and bright red latches.
-To use this escape

-1. Unlock the latches.

-2. Open the window.

-3. Crawl through the window.

-4. Call for help.

-e: Some windows slide and others push out at bottom.
-Know how your windows open.

-Cerinte received kito side into the again circ tain 115-volt circuits are wired with ground fault crupters (GFI) to prevent electrical shock.
-The eptacles protected by a GFI are the outdoor patio eptacle, all receptacles in the bathroom and the chen area, and some receptacles on the passenger of the motor home.
-If you should experience an erruption of electrical power in any of these eptacles, push the reset button on the receptacle in bathroom.
-If the interruption in power occurs in immediately, there is a short somewhere in the cuit, and you will need to find it and fix it before ng the circuit again.
+Certain 115-volt circuits are wired with ground fault interrupters (GFI) to prevent electrical shock.
+The receptacles protected by a GFI are the outdoor patio receptacle, all receptacles in the bathroom and the kitchen area, and some receptacles on the passenger side of the motor home.
+If you should experience an interruption of electrical power in any of these receptacles, push the reset button on the receptacle in the bathroom.
+If the interruption in power occurs again immediately, there is a short somewhere in the circuit, and you will need to find it and fix it before using the circuit again.

-N Saintenance and

-S torage Notes